igrep/igrep/README.md

 ## YAMAMOTO Yuji (@igrep)'s GitHub Profile

-- 🎂Birthdate: 1989-04-16
+- 🎂 Birthdate: 1989-04-16
-- 😄Pronouns: he/him
+- 😄 Pronouns: he/him
-- ⚓️Home City: Yokohama
+- ⚓️ Home City: Yokohama
-- 🏙Lives in: Tokyo
+- 🏙 Lives in: Tokyo
-- 💬Languages:
+- 💬 Languages:
-  - 🇯🇵Japanese (Bilingual of Osaka/Tokyo dialects)
+  - 🇯🇵 Japanese (Bilingual of Osaka/Tokyo dialects)
-  - 🇬🇧English (As I write this page and send to you some pull requests with little machine translation)
+  - 🇬🇧 English (As I write this page and send to you some pull requests with little machine translation)
-  - 🇨🇳Chinese (A little)
+  - 🇨🇳 Chinese (A little)

 ### Repositories Overview